Pragmatism: Philosophy of mind

 Both John Dewey in Experience and Nature (1929) and, half a century later, Richard Rorty in his Philosophy and the Mirror of Nature (1979) argued that much of the debate about the relation of the mind to the body results from conceptual confusions.
 They argue instead that there is no need to posit the mind or mindstuff as an ontological category.

 Pragmatists disagree over whether philosophers ought to adopt a quietist or a naturalist stance toward the mind-body problem.
-The former, including Rorty, want to do away with the problem because they believe it's a pseudo-problem, whereas the latter believe that it is a meaningful empirical question.
+The former, including Rorty, want to do away with the problem because they believe it is a pseudo-problem, whereas the latter believe that it is a meaningful empirical question.

 Ethics

 Pragmatism sees no fundamental difference between practical and theoretical reason, nor any ontological difference between facts and values.
 Pragmatist ethics is broadly humanist because it sees no ultimate test of morality beyond what matters for us as humans.
 Good values are those for which we have good reasons, viz. the good reasons approach.
 The pragmatist formulation pre-dates those of other philosophers who have stressed important similarities between values and facts such as Jerome Schneewind and John Searle.

 William James' contribution to ethics, as laid out in his essay The Will to Believe has often been misunderstood as a plea for relativism or irrationality.
 On its own terms it argues that ethics always involves a certain degree of trust or faith and that we cannot always wait for adequate proof when making moral decisions.

 Of the classical pragmatists, John Dewey wrote most extensively about morality and democracy.
 In his classic article "Three Independent Factors in Morals", he tried to integrate three basic philosophical perspectives on morality: the right, the virtuous and the good.
 He held that while all three provide meaningful ways to think about moral questions, the possibility of conflict among the three elements cannot always be easily solved.

 Dewey also criticized the dichotomy between means and ends which he saw as responsible for the degradation of our everyday working lives and education, both conceived as merely a means to an end.
 He stressed the need for meaningful labor and a conception of education that viewed it not as a preparation for life but as life itself.